samuelgja/oustate/README.md

 #### Calling the state in React

-After state is created you can easily use it `useStateValue` hook.
+After state is created you can easily use it in `useStateValue` hook.

 Keep in mind that using selector functions in `useStateValue` hook don't need to be memoized!
 [Selectors no longer need to be memoized](https://github.com/reactwg/react-18/discussions/86)